 - The master branch is required to have a linear history;

 - Make sure the PR passes continuous integration tests, except for cases like documentation updates;

-- Make sure the title follows PR title tags.
+- Make sure the title follows PR title format and tags.

 Using continuous integration¶